-For most of the time during this test you will be facing the screen.
-If you would like to, you will be able to view your images.
-It will be necessary to ask you to roll onto your back or right side at sometime during the procedure; at which point your view of the screen may be blocked.
+For the majority of this test you will be facing the screen and if you would like you can view your images.
+It is necessary to ask you to roll onto your back or right side sometimes at which point you view of the screen may be blocked.